 - English Language Requirements: The language of instruction at McGill University is English.
 Applicant must demonstrate the required level of English proficiency prior to admission to McGill, regardless of citizenship status or country of origin.

 - Application form – Please download to fill.

 - PhD supervisor recommendation letter (maximum 2 pages)

 - McGill supervisor recommendation letter (if different from above).
-The letter should speak both to your qualifications and the role the supervisor will play in supporting your work. (maximum 2 pages)
+The letter should speak both to your qualifications and the role the supervisor will play in supporting your work as well as acknowledge that they are aware of the requirement to contribute at least $25,000 toward the stipend. (maximum 2 pages)

 - Research proposal.
 Please write in simple, non-technical language.
-Award committee members come from varied global health backgrounds and may not be experts in your particular field (maximum 5 pages).
+Award committee members come from varied global health backgrounds and may not be experts in your particular field (maximum 5 pages – Committee will only read first 5 pages).
 Please include: